Parents making loans to children

 But I love my children

 There is nothing wrong with helping our children financially.
 It could be for their first car, grandchildren school fees, a holiday or a property.
-But protect the money in case:
+Today it is becoming more popular to help out our children with a home deposit, but simply giving away the money has real risks.
+It is important to protect the money in case:

 1. they divorce